nchenderson/elements-nonpar-stat/docs/09-bootstrap.md

 * Likewise, the pth quantile for group 2 is defined as $\theta_{p2} = F_{Y}^{-1}(p)$

-* Suppose we are interested in estimating and constructing a confidence for the following parameter
+* Suppose we are interested in constructing a confidence interval for the following parameter
 \begin{equation}
 \eta = \frac{ \theta_{p1}}{ \theta_{p2} } \nonumber
 \end{equation}